lesleyespire/lesleyespire/README.md

 🌱 I’m currently learning javascript and development

-📫 How to reach me: Pyro.Byte@outlook.com, or as world.of.infinity on discord
+📫 How to reach me: Pyro.Byte@outlook.com,

-⚡ Fun fact: --> I'm also known as Solos, its a dead youtube channel and a discord name

 <h3/>